kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Other resources will be added as soon as there is agreement on the general direction.

-Overall, the union of all those changes, is expected to greatly improve status fields, conditions, replica counters and print columns.
+Overall, the union of all those changes is expected to greatly improve status fields, conditions, replica counters and print columns.

-Those improvements are expected to provide benefit to users interacting with the system, using monitoring tools, and building higher level systems or products on top of Cluster API.
+These improvements are expected to provide benefit to users interacting with the system, using monitoring tools, and building higher level systems or products on top of Cluster API.

 ### Readiness and Availability